mudgen/quickswap-contracts/README.md

 `StakingRewards2.sol` is a fork of `StakingRewards.sol`. `StakingRewards2.sol` contains only the code changes and code additions necessary to support the new functions provided by `QuickswapV1Router01.sol`.

-The new `QuickswapV1Router01.sol` contract needs to the ability to stake LP tokens for a user, and needs the ability to unstake LP tokens for a users.
+The new `QuickswapV1Router01.sol` contract needs the ability to stake LP tokens for a user, and needs the ability to unstake LP tokens for a user.
 The new `StakingRewards2.sol` contract enables the `QuickswapV1Router01.sol` contract to do this.

 The `StakingRewards2.sol` contract has modified `StakingRewards.sol` as little as possible to accommodate `QuickswapV1Router01.sol`.